DinMo

 Alexandra Augusti

-A Customer Data Platform (CDP) is a software designed to create a comprehensive and unified customer database for tracking, analysing, and managing customer (or prospect) interactions.
+A Customer Data Platform (CDP) is software designed to create a comprehensive and unified customer database for tracking, analysing, and managing customer (or prospect) interactions.

-Key facts:
+Key Takeaways:

 • A Customer Data Platform (CDP) unifies customer data from various sources to provide a clear, usable view.